Introduction to Bicycle Maintenance

 - Flat Repair, Tire and Tube Design

 - Wheel Truing

 - Basic Suspension Setup

-The cost of the one week Introduction to Bicycle Maintenance course is $1,050 with a $150 registration fee required with your signed class application.
+The tuition cost of the one week Introduction to Bicycle Maintenance course is $1,150 plus a $150 registration fee is required with your signed class application.